janvanwassenhove/MusicAgent/README.md

 ### Output
 MusicAgent will generate the following in the songs folder in a subdirectory called by trackname:
 - Track File Generated: the *.rb file can be found in the Songs directory.
 To play your track, simply load the file in SONIC PI.
+  - when using the "full artist" configuration, recording WAV file will be created additionally (without having to load it in sonic Pi afterwards)
 - A booklet containing cover image (which resides in same subdirectory), lyrics & additional technical info on setup of the track
 - Music Agent logging file.
 If Track code got lost or is incomplete, you can verify the logs.